 Other pocket wifi rental providers in Japan offer 21 mbps e-mobile pocket wifi for a cheaper price.
 The 21 mbps internet connection speed is actually sufficient but the battery life of these pocket wifi variants only last for half day and it can only be connected up to 5 devices.
 My bag is already heavy and I prefer not to bring another power bank to charge a drained pocket wifi while I’m on the go.

 3. Live Availability of Pocket Wifi Units.
 My initial choices were a toss between GAC and Pupuru since both provide similar services with almost same prices.
 It is no doubt that GAC is more popular.
 However, when I tried to book for a pocket wifi unit from GAC’s website, their stock availability process seems to be manual requiring one day of waiting time for them to confirm.
 GAC did respond within one day but only to be notified that stocks are not available for my travel dates.
 So I went to book with Pupuru’s website and it went without a hitch.
-The only requirement of Pupuru is for you to respond to their confirmation email with a scanned copy of your passport.

 4. Great Service.
 E-mobile launched a fair usage policy for their 75 mbps pocket wifi devices effective May 1, 2014.
 What used to be an unlimited pocket wifi connection now has a 10 gb monthly cumulative usage cap so this is something very concerning for pocket wifi renters.
 Yes, you read it right, the monthly usage cap is cumulative.
 This restriction applies to all e-mobile 75 mpbs pocket wifi devices regardless of the pocket wifi rental company.